What are Negative Externalities?

 1. Passive smoking

-Passive smoking refers to the inhalation of smoke by another person other than the intended active smoker.
+Passive smoking refers to the inhalation of smoke by another person other than the active smoker.
 It occurs when tobacco and cigarette fumes permeate the environment and cause its inhalation by people within that environment.
-Inhaling other people’s smoke, also known as second-hand smoke, can cause diseases to the unintended population.
+Inhaling other people’s smoke, also known as second-hand smoke, can cause diseases to the overall population.

 Some of the smoking-related health complications include stroke, lung cancer, heart disease, and chronic obstructive pulmonary disease.
 High-risk populations such as children and the elderly are at a higher risk of respiratory infections such as asthma and bacterial meningitis.